 Class of 2015

-Ashley Bernard, MSN’15, DNP’17, is a nurse practitioner at Centennial Medical Center in Nashville, serving on a team tasked with providing cardiology-focused care for acutely decompensated heart failure and cardiogenic shock patients in the cardiac care unit (2019).
+Ashley Bernard, MSN'15, DNP'17, is a nurse practitioner at Centennial Medical Center in Nashville, serving on a team that provides cardiology-focused care for acutely decompensated heart failure and cardiogenic shock patients in the cardiac care unit (2019).

 Maggie Logan Berghoff, MSN'15, founded Higher Health Solutions LLC, a virtual practice for functional medicine consulting (2015).

-Stephanie Hunt Boyd, MSN’11, DNP’15, was named among the About Stark (Ohio) Twenty Under 40 list in June 2018.
-She received the Northeast Ohio Organization for Nurse Executives 2015 Aspiring Nurse Leader Award.
+Stephanie Hunt Boyd, MSN'11, DNP'15, was named among the About Stark Twenty Under 40 list in June 2018, and received the Northeast Ohio Organization for Nurse Executives 2015 Aspiring Nurse Leader Award.